X

 The implied sense of control over the loan is typically just that -- implied.
 In-house lenders go through the same steps from application, to underwriting to closing.

-Some in-house bank mortgage companies may feel they have your business "in the bag," and as a result, may not be as hungry for your business.
-This feeling of having no competition for your business, along with the possible lack of skillset, may result in you failing to get the best loan type, mortgage rate and closing costs.
+Some in-house bank mortgage companies may feel they have your business "in the bag," and as a result, may not be as hungry for it.
+A lender who faces no competition for your business could result in you failing to get the right loan type and best mortgage rate and closing costs for your needs.

 Always compare mortgage rates